isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

     <input type="checkbox" id="accordion8">
     <label for="accordion8"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#DB3B18">I encountered problems with accessing my Singpass account or I have forgotten my Singpass password.
 What can I do?</span></label>
     <div>
-			<p>Please refer to the list of <a href="https://www.ifaq.gov.sg/singpass/apps" target="_blank">Frequently Asked Questions on Singpass.</a> Alternatively, you may visit any CCs to reset your Singpass. </p>
+			<p>Please refer to the following link for a list of <a href="https://www.ifaq.gov.sg/singpass/apps" target="_blank">Frequently Asked Questions on Singpass.</a> Alternatively, you may visit a Singpass counter across all Community Centres/Clubs (CC) in Singapore for assistance. </p>
     </div>
   </li>
 	<li>
     <input type="checkbox" id="accordion9">
     <label for="accordion9"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#DB3B18">What if I submitted the wrong mobile number?</span></label>
     <div>
       <p>When you are signing up for your vouchers, a One Time Password (OTP) will be sent to the mobile number you have keyed in for verification.
-If you had keyed in the wrong mobile number, you will not receive the One Time Password and you can return to the previous page to key in the correct mobile number again.
-Vouchers will only be sent after you have verified your mobile number.</p>
+If you had keyed in the wrong mobile number, you will not receive the One Time Password and you can return to the previous page to key in your mobile number again. </p>

-<p>One Time Password will be sent to your registered mobile number.</p>
+			<p>Vouchers will only be sent after you have verified your mobile number, which helps to ensure vouchers will not be sent to the wrong mobile number.  .</p>

 <p><img src="/images/residents/redeem_otp.png" alt="Sample OTP Screen" style="width:210px !important;height:374px !important;" />
 	</p>

-<p>Vouchers will be sent to your verified mobile number.
+<p>One Time Password will be sent to your registered mobile number.
 	</p>

 <p><img src="/images/residents/redeem_voucher.png" alt="Sample Redeemed Voucher SMS" style="width:169px !important;height:170px !important;" />
 	</p>
+			<p>Vouchers will be sent to your verified mobile number.</p>
 <p>In the event you changed your mobile number and/or cannot find your voucher link, you can visit <a href>go.gov.sg/cdcv</a> again to retrieve your existing vouchers via SMS.</p>
     </div>
 	</li>